crewAIInc/crewAI/docs/core-concepts/Tools.md

 !!! example "Custom Tool Creation"
     Developers can craft custom tools tailored for their agent’s needs or utilize pre-built options:

-To create your own crewAI tools you will need to install our extra tools package:
+To create your own CrewAI tools you will need to install our extra tools package:

 ```bash
 pip install 'crewai[tools]'
 ```

-Once you do that there are two main ways for one to create a crewAI tool:
+Once you do that there are two main ways for one to create a CrewAI tool:
 ### Subclassing `BaseTool`

 ```python